MicrosoftDocs/winrt-api/windows.devices.lights/lamparray_hardwarevendorid.md

 # Windows.Devices.Lights.LampArray.HardwareVendorId

 ## -description
-The hardware vendor id of the underlying device.
+The hardware vendor Id of the underlying device.

 ## -property-value
+The hardware vendor Id.

 ## -remarks